-Powerful editorials and poems had been written explicitly – I note, explicitly – condemning slavery, for example, as Kelly herself notes, William Cowper's The Task, which was published in 1785.
+Powerful editorials and poems had been written explicitly--I note, explicitly--condemning slavery, for example, as Kelly herself notes, William Cowper's The Task, which was published in 1785.
 I repeat, by 1814, the eradication of the slave trade was official government policy.

 And yet, Kelly thinks that in 1814, secret radical Jane Austen could not, for fear of the consequences, speak out against slavery and had to resort to using code words like 'Moorpark apricot' and 'Hawkins Browne' and 'chain and cross.'